benedekfazekas/mranderson/README.md

 ## Usage

 MrAnderson is a leiningen plugin.
 Put `[thomasa/mranderson "0.5.1"]` into the `:plugins` vector of your project.clj.
+You can also use it directly not as a leiningen plugin, see [conjure-deps](https://github.com/Olical/conjure-deps) for an example.

 Mark some of the dependencies in your dependencies vector in the project's `project.clj` with `^:inline-dep` meta tag.
 For example: